lesliefinlayson/MechaCar_Statistical_Analysis/README.md

 _Because this is a multiple linear regression analysis, the equation is not a simple y = mx + b, where m is the slope.
 Instead, the multiple linear regression equation becomes y = m1x1 + m2x2 + … + mnxn + b, for all independent x variables and their m coefficients._

+Question 3:  Does this liear model effectively predict mpg of MechaCar prototypes